 - group assignment (30%);

-Other literature will be made available at the Blackboard course site.
+Literature will be made available via the electronic course site.

 |Verplicht voor:||BIN||International Development Studies||BSc||A: Spec.
 A - Sociology of Development||5AF|